Earn community service hours, build your resume, give your time and talents to build the nonprofit and create a stronger, healthier St. Louis!

 Participate in The WHY of MY City, a multi-media artistic project based on St. Louis neighborhood heroes.

 If you like to write poetry, spoken word, or hip hop you have an opportunity to earn a youth stipend of up to $250.

 To learn more call 314-899-9001 or email email@example.com.

 Sign up for Stitchers Fan Club updates and new via your inbox.

 Work towards a better community while you have fun, make friends and build your resume with great extracurricular activities, expand your artistic and business skills, and have access to numerous adults for mentoring, tutoring and college and employment references.

-Story Stitchers artists and youth meet weekly at Kranzberg Arts Center, 501 N Grand in Grand Center or at the Stitchers Storefront Studio, 616 N Skinker in the Loop District
+Story Stitchers meet weekly at the Stitchers Storefront Studio, 616 N Skinker in the Loop District.

 Find UPCOMING activities HERE

-The Saint Louis Story Stitchers Artists Collective are Artists in Residence at the Kranzberg Arts Center in Grand Center.
-Professional artists and Youth Council members gather every Saturday.
-The Studio Theater at Kranzberg Arts Center is where members discuss art, music, and make plans to grow our project.
-In addition the Stitchers Storefront Studio at 616 N Skinker, just off the Delmar Loop, is open for recording, editing and publishing.
+The Saint Louis Story Stitchers Artists Collective are a Resident Organization at the Kranzberg Arts Foundation in Grand Center.
+Professional artists and Youth Council members gather during the week and most every Saturday’s at the Stitchers Storefront Studio at 616 N Skinker, just off the Delmar Loop, is for recording, editing and publishing.

 Some Saturdays include community exploration.
 The Collective has visited arts professionals and cultural institutions such as the Contemporary Art Museum, Bruno David Gallery, the World Chess Hall of Fame, the Saint Louis Art Museum and attend performances such as A Raisin in the Sun, a fabulous performance by The Black Rep at Harris Stowe University.